bbeaudoin/bash/tesmart/README.md

 0xAA 0xBB 0x03 0x11 <0x..> 0xEE
 ```

 Should a communication error occur, the KVM may not return the expected response.
 It is recommended to rate limit communication by at least 1 second to avoid errors.
-The script in this directory follows this approach at mitigation:
+The script `kvmctl.sh` here takes the following approach at mitigating errors:

-1. Before setting, an attempt to read the active port is retried
+1. Before setting, an attempt to read the active port is retried 3 times with a delay
-1. The command is attempted unless it will not result in a change
+1. If the active port is already set, the script will not attempt to set the port again
-1. If the active port is not returned, a communication error is assumed
+1. Should the active port not be returned after a command, an error is assumed

-This script is useful for automating port and other setting changes aside from changing the device's IP address configuration.